Menu

 • Do you have a rolling admissions process?

-An early and rolling admissions process will be used to extend program offers between September 12, 2023, and November 30, 2023.
-During this timeframe, applicants who receive a predetermined minimum score will automatically receive an offer until all available positions within the program have been filled.
-During this timeframe, all applicants who receive an OTCAS score below the predetermined score will receive a deferred early admissions decision.
+Yes, a rolling admissions process will be used to extend program offers between September 16, 2025, and June 30, 2026.
+During this timeframe, applicants who meet the admissions requirements will receive offers in the order they are received until all available positions within the program have been filled.

-If on December 1, all the positions within the program have not been filled, applicants who received a deferred early admissions notification will be ranked from highest to lowest using their total OTCAS score.
-The remaining position(s) in the program will then be offered to the highest-scoring applicant(s).
-As new applications are verified and reviewed, the Admissions Counselor will add the applicant(s) to the ranking list placed in the appropriate sequence based on their total OTCAS score.
-Applications for consideration, must be complete and verified in OTCAS before the closing of the admission cycle on June 8, 2024.
+If the cohort reaches the set capacity of seats, any additional applicants will be placed on a deferred decision list.
+If seats open, the remaining position(s) in the program will then be offered to those on the list.
+As new applications are verified and reviewed, the Admissions Counselor will add the applicant(s) to the deferred list.
+Applications for consideration must be complete and verified in OTCAS before the closing of the admission cycle on June 26, 2026.

 • Do you require all course work to be complete prior to applying to the program?